 Each one of the 30 six-bit ERD slots in bits 11 through 24 of word three, bits 1 through 24 of words four through nine, and bits 1 through 22 of word ten of page 13 of subframe 4 will correspond to an ERD value for a particular SV ID.
 There are 31 possible SV IDs that these ERD slots may correspond to, ranging from SV ID 1 to SV ID 31.
 SV ID 32 is not a valid SV ID for any of the slots in an NMCT.

-The correspondence between the 30 ERD slots and the 31 possible SV IDs depends on the SV ID of the particular transmitting SV in accordance with the following two rules: 1) the CS shall ensure via upload that no SV shall transmit an NMCT containing an ERD value which applies to its own SV ID, and 2) the CS shall ensure via upload that all ERD values shall be transmitted in ascending numerical slot order of the correspond to SV ID 2 through SV ID 31 in ERD slots 1 through 30 respectively, while the SV operating as SV ID 31 will transmit ERD values which correspond to SV ID 1 through SV ID 30 in ERD slots 1 through 30 respectively.
+The correspondence between the 30 ERD slots and the 31 possible SV IDs depends on the SV ID of the particular transmitting SV in accordance with the following two rules:

+- 1) The CS shall ensure via upload that no SV shall transmit an NMCT containing an ERD value which applies to its own SV ID. - 2) The CS shall ensure via upload that all ERD values shall be transmitted in ascending numerical slot order of the corresponding SV ID.
+To illustrate: the SV operating as SV ID 1 will transmit (in order) ERD values which correspond to SV ID 2 through SV ID 31 in ERD slots 1 through 30 respectively, while the SV operating as SV ID 31 will transmit ERD values which correspond to SV ID 1 through SV ID 30 in ERD slots 1 through 30 respectively.